ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 ## [From _Orleans County monitor._](https://chroniclingamerica.loc.gov/lccn/sn84022871/1875-12-13/ed-1/seq-3)

 #### 1875-12-13 &middot; Barton, Vt.

 <table style="width: 100%;"><tr><td style="width: 50%">

+have been brought out,

+takes the lead, so far.

+NORTH TROT.
+John W. Currier has bought J

+B. Hunt&#x27;s saw mill in this village.

+Chas.
+Wheeler

+B.

+this place, organized a Lyceum, la

+Friday evening.

 The great American inventions which
 have been adopted all over the world